Remember (Disturbed song)

 "Remember" is a song by American heavy metal band Disturbed.
-It was released on December 3, 2002, as the second single from their studio album Believe.
+It was released on December 3, 2002, as the second single from their second studio album Believe.
 Vocalist David Draiman stated that "Remember" is his favorite from the first two Disturbed albums.

 On their 2009 Music as a Weapon IV tour, this song was performed on acoustic guitar, with only vocals and guitar for most of the song.

-Music video
+Music videos

 Two music videos were made: the first features a live playing of the song by the band and another features the band playing on a small stage with a set of screens behind them, showing words and clips that reflect on the song.
+In the second version of the music, it featured various important lines flash on TV screens as they are sung.
+Before the music even begins, however, a TV flashes the words “The past is indestructible” signifying that no matter what happens, you can’t escape the past.